 µg/m3 = the concentration of an air pollutant, given in micrograms per cubic metre of air.

-In November alone, close to 4,400 kWh was supplied by Electric Blue’s four rapid chargers in Cambridge, which by conservative estimates equates to circa 15,400 miles - enough to drive from Cambridge to Cairo and back again, twice!
+In November alone, the total energy supplied by Electric Blue’s four rapid chargers in Cambridge, equates, by conservative estimates, to circa 15,400 miles - enough to drive from Cambridge to Cairo and back again, twice!
 This distance equates to a conservative estimate of 2,503 kg of CO2 equivalent emissions taken off Cambridge’s roads - in just one month.

 According to Trees for Life and The Forestry Commission Woodland Carbon Code, 15 trees would need to be planted in order to offset the above estimated amount of carbon.
 Granted, we’re all for planting more trees, and bringing more green back to our urban landscapes.
 But, the reality is that city centres are full of vehicles, which are currently belching harmful toxins into the atmosphere.
 By converting to EVs, we can achieve the same impact as creating more woodlands.
 Let’s remove the source - tailpipe emissions, rather than just covering the problem with a plaster.

 With these figures, we can begin to see the direct impact that EV technology can have on our immediate environment, and our health.
 Now, imagine if we grew that network of just four chargers, to say, 21?
 That is exactly what we are planning in Cambridge, and we want you to be a part of bringing this revolution to your community.